Benchmarking magnetized three-wave coupling for laser backscattering: Analytic solutions and kinetic simulations: Abstract

 \section{Abstract}

-Understanding magnetized laser-plasma interactions (MagLPI) is important for controlling magneto-inertial fusion experiments, and developing magnetically assisted radiation and particle sources.
+Understanding magnetized laser-plasma interactions is important for controlling magneto-inertial fusion experiments and developing magnetically assisted radiation and particle sources.
 In the long-pulse regime, interactions are dominated by coherent three-wave interactions, whose nonlinear coupling coefficients become known only recently when waves propagate at oblique angles with the magnetic field.
 In this paper, backscattering coupling coefficients predicted by warm-fluid theory is benchmarked using particle-in-cell simulations in one spatial dimension, and excellent agreements are found for a wide range of plasma temperatures, magnetic field strengths, and laser propagation angles, when the interactions are mediated by electron-dominant hybrid waves.
-Systematic comparisons between theory and simulations are made possible by a rigorous protocol.
-On the theory side, the initial boundary value problem of linearized three-wave equations are derived, and the transient-time solutions allow effects of growth to be distinguished from damping.
-On the simulation side, parameters are carefully chosen and multiple calibration runs are performed to ensure that the final stimulated run is well controlled.
-Fitting simulation data to analytical solutions in the same setup yields numerical growth rates, which match theory predictions within error bars.
+Systematic comparisons between theory and simulations are made possible by a rigorous protocol: On the theory side, the initial boundary value problem of linearized three-wave equations is solved, and the transient-time solutions allow effects of growth and damping to be distinguished.
+On the simulation side, parameters are carefully chosen and calibration runs are performed to ensure that stimulated runs are well controlled.
+Fitting simulation data to analytical solutions yields numerical growth rates, which match theory predictions within error bars.
 Although warm-fluid theory is found to be valid for a wide parameter range, genuine kinetic effects have also been observed.